wdoganowski/cloud-chronicles/02. Easier access to your accounts with IAM Identity Center/README.md

 ---

 Thanks to this method, you can use one credential to administrate multiple accounts in your AWS Organization.
 Having multiple accounts in AWS can be useful for several reasons:

-Security: By separating workloads into different accounts, you can limit the impact of a security breach.
-For example, if one account is compromised, the attacker will have limited access to other accounts.

 Cost Management: Multiple accounts can help you manage costs by allowing you to track spending on a per-account basis.
 This can be especially useful for organizations with multiple departments or teams.